break and continue allow you to control the flow of your loops. They’re a concept that beginners to Python tend to misunderstand.

 >>>

-loops.
+while loops You can also use break and continue in while loops.
 One common scenario is running a loop forever, until a certain condition is met.

 >>> count = 0